microsoft/fluentui/rfcs/react-components/convergence/component-transitions-on-mount-or-unmount.md

   ref,

   /**
-   * Determines whether the component should be displayed on the screen.
-   *
-   * This property will evaluate to `true` when the provided presence value is true.
-   * Once the provided value changes to false, the hook will monitor the transition/animation
-   * completion and subsequently set this property to false.
-   */
-  shouldRender,

-  /**
    * Indicates whether the component is currently rendered and visible.
    *
-   * This flag will be set to `true` one frame after the shouldRender value becomes true.
+   * This flag will be set to `true` one frame after the motionState changes from 'unmounted' to 'entering' or 'resting'
    * It will be set to `false` when the specified presence value changes to false.
+   * Useful to apply CSS transitions only when the element is active.
    */
-  visible,
+  active,

   /**
    * Current state of the tracked element